 In his dual role as Chairman and CEO, Mr Kuok is responsible for the management of the Wilmar Group, including risk management of its operations as well as business development.
 Because of the enormous opportunities available to the Group coupled with Mr Kuok's long years of experience in the business, the dual role that he holds enables him to tap maximum potential for the Group and grow the business more effectively.
-The effectiveness of this arrangement is proven by the fact that Wilmar became a Fortune 500 company in 2009 and is one of Asia's largest agribusiness groups, less than 20 years after its inception and has continued to grow its operations with consistent profit, even during difficult times.
-This is amply demonstrated by the fact that Wilmar achieved its highest profit in 2021, whilst the world was still grappling with Covid-19.
+The effectiveness of this arrangement is proven by the fact that Wilmar became a Fortune 500 company in 2009 and is one of Asia's largest agribusiness groups, less than 20 years after its inception and has continued to grow its operations with consistent profit.
+Wilmar achieved its highest profit in FY2022 despite geo-political and pandemic challenges resulting in a highly volatile commodities market.

 As the Chairman of the Board, Mr Kuok leads all Board meetings and sets the agenda.
-He ensures that Board members receive accurate and timely information to enable them to be fully cognizant of the affairs of the Group.
+He ensures that Board members receive accurate and timely information to enable them to be fully cognisant of the affairs of the Group.
 He also promotes a culture of openness and debate at the Board and solicits contributions from the Board members to facilitate constructive discussions.